tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 wide policies.
 The resulting topologies can be used to host IETF Network Slices and provide a useful way for the network operator to know that all of the resources they are using to plan a network slice meet specific SLOs.
-This step in the work flow could be an early, offline planning activity or could be performed dynamically as new demands arise (specifically, concurrent with step 3).
+This step can be done offline during planning activity, or could be performed dynamically as new demands arise.

-{{SlicePolicyTopology}} describes how topology filters can be associated with a Slice Aggregate using the Slice Policy.
+{{SlicePolicyTopology}} describes how topology filters can be associated with the NRP instantiated by the NRP Policy.

-## IETF Network Slice Service Request (1) {#NetworkSliceServiceRequest}
+## IETF Network Slice Service Request {#NetworkSliceServiceRequest}

-The customer requests an IETF Network Slice Service specifying the CE-AC-PE points of attachment, the connectivity matrix, and the SLOs as described in {{?I-D.ietf-teas-ietf-network-slice-definition}}.
+The customer requests an IETF Network Slice Service specifying the CE-AC-PE points of attachment, the connectivity matrix, and the SLOs as described in {{?I-D.ietf-teas-ietf-network-slices}}.
-These capabilities are always provided based on a Service Level Agreement (SLA) between the network slice consumer and the provider.
+These capabilities are always provided based on a Service Level Agreement (SLA) between the network slice costumer and the provider.

 This defines the traffic flows that need to be supported when the slice is realized.
-Depending on the mechanism and encoding of the Attachment Circuit (AC), the IETF Network Slice Service may also include information that will allow the operator's controllers to configure the PEs (see step 6) to determine what customer traffic is intended for this IETF Network Slice.
+Depending on the mechanism and encoding of the Attachment Circuit (AC), the IETF Network Slice Service may also include information that will allow the operator's controllers to configure the PEs to determine what customer traffic is intended for this IETF Network Slice.

 IETF Network Slice Service Requests are likely to arrive at various times in the life of the network, and may also be modified.

-## Slice Aggregation Mapping (2) {#SliceAggregateMapping}
+## Slice Aggregation Mapping {#SliceAggregateMapping}

 A network may be called upon to support very many IETF Network Slices, and this could present scaling challenges in the operation of the network.
 In order to overcome this, the IETF Network Slices may be aggregated into groups according to similar characteristics.

-A Slice Aggregate is a construct that comprises the traffic flows of one or more IETF Network Slice.
-The mapping of IETF Network Slices into an Slice Aggregate is a matter of local operator policy and is a function executed by a sub-component of the Controller.
-The Slice Aggregate may be preconfigured, created on demand, or modified dynamically.
+A Slice-Flow Aggregate is a construct that comprises the traffic flows of one or more IETF Network Slices.
+The mapping of IETF Network Slices into an Slice-Flow Aggregate is a matter of local operator policy is a function executed by the Controller.
+The Slice-Flow Aggregate may be preconfigured, created on demand, or modified dynamically.

-## Path Placement (3)
+## Path Placement over Slice-Flow Aggregate Topology {#PathPlacement}

-Depending on the underlying network technology, a Controller may plan the paths that the traffic flows will take through the network in order to best deliver the SLOs for the different services in the Slice Aggregate.
-A sub-component of the Controller performs this function on the Policy Filter Topology selected to support the Slice Aggregate.
+Depending on the underlying network technology, a Controller may plan the paths that the traffic flows will take through the network in order to best deliver the SLOs for the different services in the Slice-Flow Aggregate.
+The Controller performs the path placement function on the Policy Filter Topology selected to support the Slice-Flow Aggregate.

-Note that this step may indicate the need to increase the capacity of the underlying Policy Filter Topology or to create a new Policy Filter Topology (see step 0).
+Note that this step may indicate the need to increase the capacity of the underlying Policy Filter Topology or to create a new Policy Filter Topology.

-## Slice Policy Installation (4)
+## NRP Policy Installation

-A sub-component of the Controller programs the physical network with policies for handling the traffic flows belonging to the Slice Aggregate.
-These policies instruct network routers how to handle traffic for a specific Slice Aggregate: the routers correlate markers present in the packets that belong to the Slice Aggregate with the configured policy.
-The way in which the Slice Policy is installed in the routers and the way that the traffic is marked is implementation specific.
-The Slice Policy instantiation in the network is further described in {{SlicePolicyInstantiation}}.
+A Controller function programs the physical network with policies for handling the traffic flows belonging to the Slice-Flow Aggregate.
+These policies instruct network routers how to handle traffic for a specific Slice-Flow Aggregate: the routers correlate markers present in the packets that belong to the Slice-Flow Aggregate.
+The way in which the NRP Policy is installed in the routers and the way that the traffic is marked is implementation specific.
+The NRP Policy instantiation in the network is further described in {{SlicePolicyInstantiation}}.

-## Path Instantiation (5)
+## Path Instantiation

-Depending on the underlying network technology, a sub-component of the Controller may install forwarding state specific to the Slice Aggregate so that traffic is routed along paths derived in step 3.
+Depending on the underlying network technology, a Controller function may install the forwarding state specific to the Slice-Flow Aggregate so that traffic is routed along paths derived in the Path Placement step described in
+{{PathPlacement}}.
 The way in which the paths are instantiated is implementation specific.

-## Service Mapping (6)
+## Service Mapping

 Once the network has been set up, the edge points (PEs) can be configured to support the service.
-This involves telling them what customer traffic should be mapped to which Slice Aggregate possibly using information supplied in step 1.
-It also instructs the edge points how to mark the packets so that the network routers will know which policies and routing instructions (installed in steps 4 and 5) to apply.
+This involves telling them what customer traffic should be mapped to which Slice-Flow Aggregate possibly using information supplied when the IETF network slice service was requested.
+It also instructs the edge points how to mark the packets so that the network routers will know which policies and routing instructions to apply.

-## Network Slice Aggregate Relationships
+## Network Slice-Flow Aggregate Relationships

 The following describes the generalization relationships between the IETF network slice and different parts of the solution